 The Greater Glider (Petauroides volans) is Australia’s largest gliding possum and a stunning site at night, high in the tree-tops.
-The species is regarded as Vulnerable (to extinction) by both the Australian Government (Environment Protection and Biodiversity Conservation Act) and by the Victorian Government (DELWP Advisory List), meaning it’s now on the slippery slope towards extinction if we let continue the current factors impacting on its survival.
+The species is regarded as Endangered by the Australian Government (Environment Protection and Biodiversity Conservation Act) and Vulnerable by the Victorian Government (Flora and Fauna Guarantee Act), meaning it’s now on the slippery slope towards extinction if we let continue the factors impacting on its survival.
 The biggest of these is habitat loss and the causes of that in the Strathbogie Ranges are logging and planned burns.

 Greater Gliders den and nest in big hollows, that only occur in big, old trees, like this one, below.
 These big trees take at least 100 years (possibly more) to develop hollows suitable for Greater Gliders.
 Unfortunately, a single planned burn can kill hundreds of these rare, majestic Strathbogie Forest trees.